 - Ensure the UFS design and infrastructure meets all COOP and off-site backup requirements in accordance with NGAD 3020

 - Coordinate and participate with NGA Operation Center and other identified service providers or contracts for any exercises or executions involving UFS.

-- Requires Bachelors Degree and 4 – 8 years of prior relevant experience in order to operate within the scope contemplated by the level.
+- Require Bachelors Degree and 4 – 8 years of prior relevant experience

 - DoD 8570 certification required; minimum certification is Security+ CE.